USFWS/secas/_posts/2024-07-15-save-the-date-for-Blueprint-2024-virtual-workshops-in-Oct-Nov.md

 Staff always ask for feedback on how to improve workshops, and in both 2022 and 2023, we consistently heard that folks wanted the indicator data available to help inform their review.
 "Why is this a priority?" and "What data is this based on?" are definitely two of the most common questions we hear during workshops.
 In response to that, we are moving the timing of workshops to after the final release!
 That will ensure everyone has access to the full suite of data and documentation to help them understand what's driving the Blueprint priorities and what data we're using.
 You'll be able to review the corridors.
 And staff had more time to spend on things like indicator review teams during this cycle, freeing us up to dive deeper into the underlying data and methods.

 The tradeoff, of course, is that your feedback on the 2024 Blueprint won't be incorporated until the next cycle, so you won't see changes until 2025 at the earliest.
 However, we never had time to address all the draft Blueprint workshop comments immediately, anyway--staff were always triaging what we could fix in time for the final release and squeezing in as much as we could.
 A number of comments were always moved to the Blueprint "known issues" and added to the list of future improvements.
 And since we still intend to update annually, we hope you'll continue to find the Blueprint remains responsive to your feedback.
 Overall, we're optimistic that the timing of workshops will work better for staff and attendees alike.

+Other than the timing and available resources, you can expect a fairly similar workshop experience--we're planning on 1.5-hr virtual workshops via Zoom.
+There will be workshops to review ever single part of the Blueprint 2024, including the U.S. Caribbean.
+We'll even have a continental Southeast-wide workshop for folks who make decisions at that scale.
 For now, stay tuned for official workshop invitations!